Fire and rescue, medical, and police

 Macau is a Special Administrative Region (SAR) of the People's Republic of China.
 It has separate visa and entry administration to Hong Kong and mainland China.

-If you visit for tourism for less than 30 days, you generally won't need a visa.
+You generally won't need a visa for a visit less than 30 days.
 However, entry and exit conditions can change at short notice.
 For details about visas, currency, customs and quarantine rules, contact or visit:

 If you need a visa, apply for it through your nearest PRC embassy or consulate.